 To polish up your article, there are a few pointers that might make your article stand out:

 - As discussed above, find your voice in your writing

 - Prepare before you write.
 Get the idea formulated in your mind, then start writing.

 - Make sure your article remains fresh and relevant over time.
 Remember that this is going into a permanent repository of information.
 Readers from 2020 onward will be referring to your article for help.
-Avoid time dependent information on your article unless necessary.
-For example, explicit versions of software that may change over time (*clears throat, Angular).
+Avoid time-dependent information on your article unless necessary.
+For example, explicit versions of software may change over time (*clears throat, Angular).
 Every once in a while check your article, to make sure the info is as up to date as possible.

 - Use references whenever you can.
 This helps the reader learn more about the topic from more fleshed out resources.
 This also helps you prevent scope creep.
 If you learned something from a company’s documentation, make sure to add it in as a resource.